resthub/resthub.org/backbone-stack.rst

 Backbone.js Stack
 =================

 RESThub Backbone stack provides a client-side full stack and guidelines for building enterprise grade HTML5 applications.
-It could be used with any server backend : Ruby, PHP, NodeJS, J2EE, Spring, Grail ...
+It could be used with any server backend: Ruby, PHP, NodeJS, J2EE, Spring, Grail ...

 In addition to the existing librairies included in the stack, it provides additional functionalities (mainly Backbone.js addons) designed to allow you to build a real enterprise grade application, and described in this documentation.

 .. contents::
    :depth: 3

-The Backbone.js stack includes the following librairies :
+The Backbone.js stack includes the following librairies:
     * jQuery 1.7 (`documentation <http://docs.jquery.com/Main_Page>`_)
     * Backbone.js 0.9.2 (`documentation <http://documentcloud.github.com/backbone/>`_) and its `localstorage adapter
       <http://documentcloud.github.com/backbone/docs/backbone-localstorage.html>`_